 - NDT in total is measured in milligrams (mg), i.e. one grain equals 60 or 65 mg; the individual hormones like T4 and T4 are measured in micrograms (mcg).

 - When mentioning the T4 and T3 in these natural products, the companies use the “synthetic” terminology, like “levothyroxine” for the T4, and “liothyronine” for the T3…but they are NOT synthetic products.

 NP THYROID, aka just called “ACELLA” by many patients, is a newer generic brand of desiccated thyroid and receiving good reviews by patients who are on it.
 Made by the company called Acella, you can do it sublingually, which patients like.
 Active ingredients are listed as 38mcg levothyroxine (T4) and 9mcg liothyronine (T3) per one grain (60 mg), though like all desiccated thyroid, has all five hormones.

-NATURETHROID and WESTHROID are by RLC Labs (formerly Western Research Labs) and identical.
-(Westhroid used to contain cornstarch).
-Both have been consistently good products.
+NATURETHROID by RLC Labs (formerly Western Research Labs) See Westhroid-P below.
 Ingredients are:

 - Colloidal Silicon Dioxide (from mined ore: natural desiccant to protect from moisture and humidity)

 - Dicalcium Phosphate (from mined ore, holds tablet together)

 - Lactose Monohydrate (traceable amount as part of desiccated thyroid powder USP)

 - Magnesium Stearate (from a vegetable source like palm oil; lubricating agent for tablet compress)

 - Microcrystalline Cellulose (synthetic fiber base to provide volume & bulk: also binds thyroid hormones, sadly)